Bytebase 1.9.1 Deep Dive

 Protected.
 But at the same time, the user wants to open access to some databases in this environment, which is possible by whitelisting those databases.

 The overall Bytebase design follows the same security practice of default blacklisting.
-This is yet another feature focusing on data security after Data Anonymization.
+This is yet another feature focusing on data security after Data Masking.

-In the last release, we introduced data anonymization for MySQL.
+In the last release, we introduced data masking for MySQL.

 In this cycle, we have enhanced its capabilities, and it now tops the mainstream goInception-based solutions in the market.

 |Simple query statements||✔️||✔️|